KQM-git/TCL/docs/evidence/characters/electro/razor.md

 **Conclusion**:
 3 hit + E is better than 4 hit.
 An ideal combo would be to use E + 3 hits + 3 hits + E.

-### How many frames in E normal attack vs E Burst attack?
+### How Many Frames in E Normal Attack vs E Burst Attack?

 **By:** Avs\#5138